osandov/drgn/docs/api_reference.rst

             class members, or array elements, as dereferencing those could lead to an infinite loop.
 Defaults to ``True``.
         :type dereference: bool or None
+        :param symbolize: Include a symbol name and offset for pointer objects.
+            Defaults to ``True``.
+        :type symbolize: bool or None
         :rtype: str

 .. function:: NULL(prog, type)